sagar-shiroya/javascript-notes/README.md

 * [What is Closure in JavaScript?](#what-is-closure-in-javascript)
 * [setTimeout Function in JavaScript](#settimeout-function-in-javascript)

+__All answers are inspired by Akshay Saini's Namaste JavaScript Series__

 ## What is Closure in JavaScript?

 * Function bundled along with it's lexical scope is Closure.